-This unit encompasses all of the College and Career Readiness Anchor Standards for Reading - Key Ideas and Details, Craft and Structure, Integration of Knowledge and Ideas, and Range of Reading and Level of Text Complexity, but it is primarily focused on Anchor Standard 1 Key Ideas and Details.
+This unit encompasses all of the College and Career Readiness Anchor Standards for Reading - Key Ideas and Details, Craft and Structure, Integration of Knowledge and Ideas, and Range of Reading and Level of Text Complexity but it is primarily focused on Anchor Standard 1 Key Ideas and Details.

-- How asking text-dependent questions and requiring students to give text-based answers while reading, writing and speaking prepares students to be college and career ready. - How to analyze how teachers used text dependent questions to lead to deeper understanding of grade-level complex text. - Why an emphasis on text-based questions with text-dependent answers is an important instructional shift. - Strategies associated with close reading of text using text-based questions.
+- How asking text-dependent questions and requiring students to give text-based answers while reading, writing, and speaking prepares students to be college and career ready. - How using text-dependent questions to lead to deeper understanding of grade-level complex text. - How to analyze student response to text dependent questions. - How to analyze student generation of their own questions while reading. - How to create text-dependent questions based on a grade-level appropriate text.